-Engineering Services are normally procured through competitive bidding in accordance with the guidelines prepared by the Construction Industry Development Board (CIDB) or in accordance with the procuring organisation's own internal guidelines.
+The recommended method for the procurement of a consulting engineer is through a selection process based either on direct negotiation, or via a competitive bidding process where proven competence, qualifications, resources, experience, preferencing and developmental criteria are the primary selection factors and price is a secondary factor.
 During this process the procuring organisation will receive offers with widely ranging scope and related costs or prices.
 The range of prices that will be received is largely a function of the definition and perception of the scope of work and related services that are required.

-As the cost of Engineering design services only constitutes a small element of the total life-cycle costs of the facility being designed, the "buyer needs to beware" that professional fees that are too low can lead to significantly increased costs of the Works that may overshadow any savings made in the cost of the design services.
+The cost of engineering design services only constitutes a small element (typically around 1-2%) of the total life-cycle costs of the facility being designed, and the client needs to be aware that professional fees that are too low can lead to significantly increased costs of the works that may overshadow any savings made in the cost of the professional services.